epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 *CPU with Single Instruction Prefetcher copying words in VRAM (click to zoom).*

 The *lw* instruction takes 6 clock cycles while the *sw* takes 8 clock cycles.
 What is it this time?
-Here the issue is that VRAM is a single port RAM with multiple clients taking turns to get access to that RAM.
+Here the issue is that VRAM is a single-port RAM with multiple clients taking turns to get access to that RAM.

 ![Vera VRAM Interface](../assets/vera_vram_if.png)

 *The VERA VRAM Interface.*

 Access to VRAM is arranged into time slots.
-If you write the VRAM accessing code just so, you may be able get it to fall into a beat pattern which makes the whole thing predictable again.
-That is too complicated and slow, however.
-We'll need a better solution.
+If you write the VRAM accessing code just so, you may get it to fall into a beat pattern which makes the whole thing predictable again.
+This is too complex and slow, however.
+A better solution is needed.
 That's a topic for the next post.

 Other Changes
 -------------